-A mixed methodological approach was used to inform the development of the Strategy.
-This included :
+A mixed methodological approach was used to inform the development of the draft Strategy.
+This included:

 - Electronic data obtained from surveys of young people, parents and carers and local agencies - Postcard style surveys in shops, post offices and schools across the Shire.
 These postcards contained questions, which could be completed quickly - Focus groups in Bacchus Marsh and Ballan - Data collected from young people attending events and programs over the past 12 months.
-Including at FReeZA events and Youth Holiday Programs - Direct feedback from FReeZA and the Youth Action Group (YAG) members - Data collected at the end of the Active8 program each year. - Moorabool Shire's demographic profile analysis - Data collected at Moorabool Agencies and Schools Together (MAST) Workshop - Information collected during the evaluation phase of Council programs - Data from the electronic surveys and focus groups associated with the Youth Space(s) Feasibility Study
+Including at FReeZA events, Youth Holiday Programs - Direct feedback from FReeZA and the Youth Action Group (YAG) members - Data collected at the end of the Active8 program each year.
+Active8 is a Health & Wellbeing Program run with year eight students at Bacchus Marsh Secondary College - Moorabool Shire's demographic profile analysis - Moorabool Agencies and Schools Together (MAST) Workshop - Information collected during the evaluation phase of Council programs - Data from the electronic surveys and focus groups associated with the Youth Space(s) Feasibility Study

-113 parent/carers and 13 service providers contributed through face-to-face consultations or surveys, with a further 4 completing a postcard.
+113 parent/carers and 13 service providers contributed through face-to-face consultations or survey, with a futher 4 completing a postcard.